 There are two alert types covered by this policy, which are used to notify the campus community.

 The safety of the students, faculty and staff is a constant priority of the UMass Lowell Police Department.
 The ability to quickly provide notice, accurate information and an instruction with minimum delay during an emergency is crucial.
-To accomplish this task, the University currently uses Rave Alert, a multi-contact communication service that allows UMass Lowell campus leaders to deliver time sensitive notifications to students, faculty and staff during unforeseen events or emergencies.
+To accomplish this task, the University currently uses the UMass Lowell Emergency Alert System, a multi-contact communication service that allows UMass Lowell campus leaders to deliver time sensitive notifications to students, faculty and staff during unforeseen events or emergencies.
 These departments include:

 This system complements the existing campus emergency response plans, which are continuously updated to be responsive to both man-made and natural disasters.
-University and campus leaders have integrated computer information systems with the Rave Alert system.
+University and campus leaders have integrated computer information systems with UMass Lowell Emergency Alert System.
 Additionally, the University uses All Campus Alert (ACA), which is a notification portal utilizing existing emergency phones across campus for localized notification in case of an extreme emergency.

 The decision to issue an alert shall be decided on a case-by-case basis in light of all the facts surrounding an incident or crime, including factors such as the nature of the incident/crime, the continuing threat to the campus community and the possible risk of compromising law enforcement efforts.